 TOP OF PAGE

-Diode LaserA solid-state semiconductor device consisting of at least one p-n junction capable of emitting coherent, stimulated radiation under specified conditions.
+Diode LaserA solid-state semiconductor device consisting of at least one P-N junction, capable of emitting coherent radiation under specific conditions.

 TOP OF PAGE